-Mafinga Town Council was selected as the area for this study, because the area is a newly developed relatively middle- and upper-class residence area where many households have the economic capacity to hire domestic workers.
-Mafinga is the urbanized part of Mufindi District part of Iringa region (IMC, 2011).
-It served as Mufindi district capital before becoming a town council in 2015.
-Also, in the area, there are readily available domestic workers, others travelling in numbers to the big towns such as Dar es Salaam, Mwanza, Dodoma, Arusha and Morogoro.
-The district has 09 wards which are Boma, Wambi, Upendo, Kinyanambo, Changarawe, Rungemba, Isalavanu, Ifwagi and Bumilayinga.
+Mafinga Town Council was selected as the area for this study, because it is a newly developed relatively middle- and upper-class residence area where many households have the economic capacity to hire domestic workers.
+Also, Mafinga had a readily available domestic workers, others travelling in numbers to the big towns such as; Dar es Salaam, Mwanza, Dodoma, Arusha and Morogoro.
+The district has 09 wards which are; Boma, Wambi, Upendo, Kinyanambo, Changarawe, Rungemba, Isalavanu, Ifwagi and Bumilayinga.
 The targeted population in this study included households in Mafinga Town Council with domestic workers.
 Kothari (2005) defines sampling as a process of selecting a number of individuals or objects from a population such that the selected group contains elements representative of the characteristics found in the entire group (Kombo, & Tromp, 2006).
 This study employed stratified sampling and simple random sampling.
-The reason of using stratified sampling was the existence of groups (strata) like employees and employers and the household heads.
+The reason of using stratified sampling was the existence of groups (strata) like employees employers and the household heads.
 The stratified sampling was used for different categories in the household.
 This categorized the sample from their position and experience of living with/close to the domestic workers.
 Simple random sampling was used because most of respondents of this study do relates in their occupation.
-Therefore, simple random sampling was used when a sample was taken from a single category, for example employees or employers.
-Based on the household population, the study selected 45 households where by 30 households were for domestic workers selection, 10 households for employers of domestic workers and 5 for key informants.
-The 5 key informants are representing social workers and governmental officers at district and ward levels.
-For simplicity and uniformity, the key informants are also considered households in the context of this study.
-The selection frame involved identification of households with domestic workers in Mafinga Town, and then randomly picked 30 households.
-5 key informants on the other hand were purposefully selected based on their social roles and responsibility.
+Therefore, simple random sampling was used when a sample was taken from a single category, for example employees or employees.
+Based on the household population, the study selected 45 samples whereby 30 were for domestic workers, 10 were employers of domestic workers and 5 were key respondents.

-3.3 Data Analysis Methods
+Data Analysis Methods

-Data analysis is the examination of what has been collected in a research and making deduction (Kothari 2005; Field, 2013).
+Data analysis is the examination of what has been collected in a research and making deduction (Kothari 2005).
 It involves uncovering underlying structures; extracting important variables, detecting any anomalies and testing any underlying assumptions.
 Data analysis on the other hand involves scrutinizing the acquired information and making inferences.
 In this research content analysis was used, where themes were considered and the acquired information was summarized, coded and tabulated for data analysis.

-3.4 Ethical Concerns
+Ethical Concerns

 This study was conscious of ethics relating to the conducts of the research.
-The ethics were observed to protect better the rights of the research participants.
+The ethics were observed to protect the rights of the research participants (Trochim, 2006).
 Thus, the principle of voluntary participation required that respondents do not get coerced in participating to this study, but to have the willing heartfelt in participating to the study.
 The information was protected with high degree of confidentiality and the anonymity was observed during the study to protect the participant's identities.
 On validity and reliability, the study observed measures to ensure quality tools are used and then quality information is gathered.
 The pilot study assisted to improve the clarity of the items in the instruments.
-Second, to ensure the validity and reliability of findings are observed; multiple methods were used in data collection, analysis, and presentation of the study findings.
-The use of multiple methods was useful in enriching each other, thereby supplementing the drawbacks of one another (Kothari, 2010; Field, 2013).
+Second, to ensure the validity and reliability of findings, multiple methods were used in data collection, analysis, and presentation of the study findings.
+The use of multiple methods was useful in enriching each other, thereby supplementing the drawbacks of one another (Babbie, 2010; Cohen, 2007).